Code-the-Dream-School/freyr-intro/instructions/common/how-to-pull-request.md

 ## Step 2: Click "Compare and pull request"

+**NOTE:** If this is your first pull request at all, you may need to click "New Pull Request" instead of Compare and pull request.

 ![Create Pull Request: Step 2](../assets/create-pull-request/step-2.jpg)

 ## Step 3: Type a title and description